top of page

 Check- in/out

 Normal check in hours are between 4 - 7 pm.
-We can often accommodate arrivals that come after this, but please ask before booking if you know that your arrival will be after 7pm.
-Because we are a small operation, and the person meeting guests is the same person who is up early managing breakf
+We can often accommodate arrivals that come slightly outside of this window but please ask before booking if you know that will be the case.
+Because we are a small operation, and the person meeting guests is the same person who is up early managing breakfast, we can not accommodate check-ins later than 9:30 pm at this time.

 Please come to the Toby Street entrance to check in (the set of double doors that can be reached from the ADA ramp connected to the parking lot).
 There is a doorbell here.
-If you ring the doorbell we don’t come right away, it means that we’re somewhere on the grounds out of ear range, but we’ll have our phones with us, so please message us.
+If you ring the doorbell and we don’t come right away, it means that we’re somewhere on the grounds out of ear range, but we’ll have our phones with us, so please message us.

 Check out time is noon.
-If you require a later check out time we may be a
+If you require a later check out time we may be able to accommodate you, but please ask.

 Contact Information

-If you need to contact staff please message us.
+If you need to contact staff please message us - 401-524-1417

 Or email: WCHbnBBookings@gmail.com